SvenTiigi/FlyoverKit/README.md

 ```

 ### FlyoverMapViewController
-If you wish to present a `UIViewController` with an embedded `FlyoverMapView` to perform a flyover on a given location.
+If you wish to present a `UIViewController` with an embedded `FlyoverMapView` to perform a flyover on a given location, `FlyoverMapViewController` is at your service.

 ```swift
 import FlyoverKit